 This summer, Robyn Young’s epic new series New World Rising launches with Sons of the Blood.
-Out in the UK on 28 July.
+Out in the UK now.

 Bastard son, mercenary soldier, protector of the rightful king, seeker of a secret more treacherous than any in Christendom: Jack Wynter is destined to live in dangerous times.